Ganarok/atm10_docker/README.md

 All of the server files are gitignored due to the size of the files.
 To get the server files, you can download the server files from the official website and unzip them in this directory.
 You can find them here : https://www.curseforge.com/minecraft/modpacks/all-the-mods-10/files by looking at the "Server Files" section of the latest version.

-// TODO: Adds a script to download the latest zip file command line.

 ATM10 Version : 2.36
 Last updated : 17/02/2025
 Supported Minecraft version : 1.21.1